Honors & Awards

 Nissley played a major role in Nebraska's first-round NCAA Tournament win over Texas A&M by matching Alexis Markowski with a team-high 16 points.
 Nissley buried 4-of-6 threes against the Aggies, while adding three rebounds and two steals in the 61-59 victory.
 Her two free throws with 17 seconds left gave the Huskers a 60-59 lead.

-Her four threes against Texas A&M tied her season high for the fifth time, including a 4-for-10 effort from long range in the Big Ten Championship Game against No. 3 Iowa, when she finished with 13 points and five assists in a career-high 34 minutes.
+Her four threes against Texas A&M tied her season high for the fifth time, including a 4-for-10 effort from long range in the Big Ten Championship Game against No. 3 Iowa, when she finished with 13 points and five assists in a season-high 34 minutes.
 She also went 4-for-6 from long range on her way to 12 points and a career-high six assists in a win over Northwestern (Feb.
 20), after going 4-for-5 from beyond the arc in a win over Southern (Dec.
 17).
-Nissley established her career best by hitting 4-of-6 threes on her way to a career-high 18 points in a win over UNCW (Dec.
+Nissley established her season best by hitting 4-of-6 threes on her way to a career-high 18 points in a win over UNCW (Dec.
 5).

 The three-time North Dakota Gatorade High School Player of the Year matched her career scoring high with 18 points in a road win at Purdue (Feb.
 17) in her first career start.
 Nissley helped Nebraska rally from a 10-point first-quarter deficit by scoring 11 first-half points and NU’s first six points of the second half.